Skip to content

 imagination friend joy clean charity children dream chubby bathtime squeeze Rubber Duckie Rubber Duckie Rubber Duckie Rubber Duckie Rubber Duckie Rubber Duckie imagination friend joy clean charity imagination friend joy clean charity

-Then hit the “Go” button and adjust the fonts, layout, and colors until you are happy with the way your Word Cloud is displayed for your brand book.
-Once you’re happy, print your screen to a PDF (if you have the capability) or press the “PrtSc” button on your keyboard to copy your screen.
-Then paste the screenshot into a picture editing program and crop the image down to be just the word cloud.
-Of course, if you have a good image editing program you can also build your own Word Cloud, using the one you created on Wordle as inspiration.
-What you will end up with is a word cloud that displays the most relevant keywords for your Brand’s position in the Brand Book.
+Then, hit the “Go” button and adjust the fonts, layout, and colors until you are happy with how your Word Cloud is displayed for your brand book.
+Once you’re happy, print your screen to a PDF (if you can) or press the “PrtSc” button on your keyboard to copy your screen.
+Then, paste the screenshot into a picture editing program and crop the image to be just the Word cloud.
+Of course, if you have a good image editing program, you can also build your own Word Cloud, using the one you created on Wordle as inspiration.
+You will end up with a word cloud that displays the most relevant keywords for your Brand’s position in the Brand Book.

 Rubber Duckie’s Brand Keywords for the Brand Book